LilleAila/lilleaila.github.io/src/content/blog/nvidia-vm-passthrough.md

 done;
 ```

 From the output of this script, locate your GPU.
 Ideally, you want your GPU to be the only item in its group.
 In my case, i was not so lucky.
-This was the relevant output when running the script on my conputer:
+This was the relevant output when running the script on my computer:

 ```
 IOMMU Group 2: